 One good tactic you can use is pricing highly at the beginning and get the high-spenders early on, but later share a discount coupon to the ones that did not buy, increasing your total income potential, just be careful not to share the discount to the customers that paid in full.

 Multiple Price Tiers and Testing the Price

-As it is expected, not all your students will have the same goals when enrolling in your courses.
+As is expected, not all your students will have the same goals when enrolling in your courses.
 Some of your offerings might be considered “bonus” or overpriced and unneeded by some.
 A good way to go around that is multiple courses or membership options and course bundles in different pricing tiers.

 Different prices for the same products can also be used to test prices.
 You can see the price point where people respond more.
 Your end goal is a greater income and can be achieved with different combinations of prices and student numbers.
 Test different prices and see which ones hit the sweet spot.

 During a pre-launch, an early sales period, or a testing period, you can have a lower price.
 That will allow you to collect testimonials, feedback, and some early clients, and a budget to use later on.

 A deadline before a price increase is also helpful to push potential customers to buy earlier, especially if they are price-sensitive.

 Discounts should be a last resort for difficult customers but may also backfire and under-value your course.
 Avoid massive discounts and long-term discount periods.

 Not all of your courses should be paid for.
 You can earn a lot more than an income by giving out free courses.